surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/help/examples-of-comment-based-help.md

 The following code is an excerpt from the beginning of the built-in `help` function in PowerShell, which displays one screen of Help text at a time.
-Because the Help topic for the Get-Help cmdlet describes the Help function, the Help function uses the `.ForwardHelpTargetName` and `.ForwardHelpCategory` keywords to redirect the user to the Get-Help cmdlet Help topic.
+Because the Help topic for the Get-Help cmdlet describes the Help function, the Help function uses the `.FORWARDHELPTARGETNAME` and `.FORWARDHELPCATEGORY` keywords to redirect the user to the Get-Help cmdlet Help topic.

 ```powershell
 function help